facebookresearch/House3D/renderer/README.md

 Please tell us the following if you encounter any build issues or the code fails to run:

 1. Your environment (hardware, OS, driver version).
-1. How you install dependencies and how you build (the commands).
+1. How you install dependencies and how you build (the commands you run).
+1. The __full__ error logs you observed.
 1. `cd` to `renderer/` directory and run `./debug-build.sh`.
 Include the results in your issues.
 1. If you've successfully built some binaries, please include the output of the two commands: `./test-rectangle.bin egl`, `./test-rectangle.bin headless`.

-1. Tell us what you observed by pasting them in full, not by describing them in abstract.
+Remember to tell us what you observed by pasting them in full, not by describing them with words.

 ### Common Issues: